aviart/gd-star-rating/readme.txt

 If you use PHP5 and still can't save settings, problem is with some of PHP security extensions like Suhosin that is not configured properly, and POST request gets filtered or shortened by the extension.

 = After upgrade some admin panels are not working? = Most likely problem is with cached javascript files in the browsers.
-Clear cache, and everything should be ok.
+Clear cache, and everything should be OK.

 = I want to translate the plugin to my language, or to improve existing translations? = You only need POEdit program that works on Windows, Linux and MacOS.
 Instructions on how to make or update translations are here: http://dv4p.com/wa.